rmcanany/SolidEdgeHousekeeper/README.md

 # CODE ORGANIZATION

 Processing starts in Form_Main.vb.
-A short description of the code's organization can be found there.
+A short description of the code's so-called organization can be found there.